cjdbarlow/Part-One/determinants_of_cardiac_output.md

 * **Venous Return**
   * Intrathoracic Pressure
   * MSFP
     * Venous compliance
-    A decrease in venous compliance will increase LVEDP
+    A decrease in venous compliance will increase LVEDP.
     * Volume state
 * **Ventricular compliance**
 Reduced in diastolic dysfunction.
 * **Pericardial compliance**
 * **Valvular disease**
-  * AV valve disease will impair preload
+  * AV valve disease will **impair** preload
-  * Semilunar valve disease will increase preload
+  * Semilunar valve disease will **increase** preload
 * **Atrial kick**
 * **Wall thickness**
-Increased ventricular wall thickness decreases preload
+Increased ventricular wall thickness decreases preload.
     * HOCM/Hypertrophy

 ###Preload and the Respiratory Cycle
-* Negative pressure causes RAP and PCWP to fall
+* Negative intrathoracic pressure causes RAP and PCWP to fall
-* This increases RA filling and RVEDP and RVEDV increase relative to the pleural pressure (though absolute pressure is still low)
+* This increases RA filling, so and RVEDP and RVEDV increase relative to the pleural pressure (though absolute pressure is still low)
 * LV effects are more variable
-  * Negative intrapleural pressures:
+Negative intrapleural pressures:
-    * Decrease LV transmural pressure (impairing ejection)
+  * Decrease LV transmural pressure
+  This impairs ejection.
-    * Cause bowing of the interventricular septum into the LV (reducing LVEDV)
+  * Cause bowing of the interventricular septum into the LV
+  This reduces LVEDV.

 ###Frank-Starling Mechanism